Toilet-Bound Hanako-kun

-Toilet-Bound Hanako-kun (地縛少年花子くん, Jibaku Shōnen Hanako-kun) is a Japanese manga series written and illustrated by AidaIro.
+Toilet-Bound Hanako-kun (地縛少年花子くん, Jibaku Shōnen Hanako-kun) is a Japanese manga series written by Iro and illustrated by Aida, which results in their conjoined name 'AidaIro'.
 It has been serialized in Square Enix's magazine Monthly GFantasy since 2014.
-It has been collected in nineteen tankōbon volumes as of February 2023.
-The story follows Nene Yashiro, a first-year high school student fond of occult stories, ardently desires a boyfriend.
+It has been collected in 25 tankōbon volumes as of October 2025.
+The story follows Nene Yashiro, a first-year high school student fond of occult stories, who ardently desires a boyfriend.
 For this, she tries to invoke Hanako-san from the toilet.

 The manga is licensed in North America by Yen Press.
 An anime television series adaptation produced by Lerche aired from January to March 2020.
-A new anime project was announced, and was subsequently described as a "restart" of the series.
+A new anime project was announced in December 2022, and was subsequently described as a "restart" of the series.
+The "first installment" of the project, an adaptation of After-School Hanako-kun, aired from October to November 2023; a four-episode sequel aired in October 2024.
+A second season of the original anime aired from January to March 2025, and the second cours aired from July to September of the same year.